SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ### Over-riding the sbatch options from the command line

 As well as specifying options to sbatch in the batch file, they can specified on the command line too.
-Lets edit our batch file to run the command `/bin/sleep 70` before `/bin/hostname`, this will cause it to wait for 70 seconds before exiting.
+Lets edit our batch file to run the command `/bin/sleep 100` before `/bin/hostname`, this will cause it to wait for 100 seconds before exiting.
 As our job has a one minute limit this should fail and the hostname output will never happen.

 ~~~
-[s.jane.doe@sl1 ~]$ nano batchjob.sh
+[jane@master ~]$ nano batchjob.sh
 ~~~
 {: .bash}

-Edit the script to have the command `/bin/sleep 70` before the `hostname` command.
+Edit the script to have the command `/bin/sleep 100` before the `hostname` command.
 ~~~
 #!/bin/bash --login
 ###